The Gold Coast boasts a spectacular network of waterways made up of five main rivers, numerous creeks, lakes, canals and the magnificent Broadwater.

-Through a range of integrated catchment management initiatives, Gold Coast City Council monitors and protects the health of our water environments for us to enjoy, and for aquatic plants, animals and birds to thrive in.
-Council responds to waterways pollution incidents and regularly undertakes water quality monitoring.
+Through a range of integrated catchment management initiatives, City of Gold Coast monitors and protects the health of our water environments for us to enjoy, and for aquatic plants, animals and birds to thrive in.

 Facilities such as boat ramps, fishing and viewing platforms are provided to help you explore and enjoy your waterways, however permits are required for building works along waterways such as pontoons, jetties and revetment walls.